pedropagotto/export-pdf-csharp-functionapp/README.md

-# Export PDF with puppeteersharp
+# Export PDF with Puppeteersharp

 This project was made to export an html template or a string to PDF using Azure Functions and Puppeteersharp in a simple way.